 - You are given the benefits of doing various types of rituals.

 - By worshipping you, all the Tridevi will get satisfied.

 - You are curing the various ailments of the people.

-She was praised by Sri Aurobindo and she is worshipped during the festival of Chhath Puja in India and Nepal.
-She can be worshiped in the dawn time by chanting her names and by praying to her in the form of Adi Shakti.
-If you catch the light just before the sun appears, early in the morning, be sure to greet her.
-Her name is Ushas, The Goddess of Dawn.(Last Updated On: July 1, 2020)
+Sri Aurobindo praised her, and she is worshiped during the Chhath Puja festival in India and Nepal.
+She can be worshiped in the dawn by chanting her names and praying to her in the form of Adi Shakti.
+If you catch the light just before the Sun appears, greet her early in the morning.
+Her name is Ushas, The Goddess of Dawn.